new92/IAM/README.md

 #### Question 1

-- How to login successfully with instaloader in python ?
+- How to login successfully ?

-Answer ➡️ This can be resolved by logging in to your instagram account from your browser and then running the script.
+Answer ➡️ First log in to your instagram account from your browser and then use this script.

 #### Question 2

 - Where can I report a bug ?

-Answer ➡️ User can report a bug by creating an issue.
-Please feel free to include screenshots, the error which is being displayed, the OS you are using, your default browser etc. And any other additional info which can be used to resolve the bug.
+Answer ➡️ You can report a bug by creating an issue or by emailing us at <a href="mailto:new92github@gmail.com">this</a> email address.
+Please feel free to include screenshots, the error which is being displayed, the OS you are using, your default browser etc. Any other additional info will be appreciated and will help to resolve the bug faster

 #### Question 3

 - Which are the most common bugs ?

-Answer ➡️ The most common bugs are: Login error, error while commenting, sending a file to another user and setting a specific time to execute an action
+Answer ➡️ The most common bugs are: Login error, error while making a comment, sending a file to another user, reseting the password and setting a specific time to make an action.

 #### Question 4